cdmuhs/osm_map/README.md

 # osm_map
-Use osmdata package to make a simple map
+Use osmdata package to make a simple map.
+This example shows buildings and parks in Center City, Philadelphia, PA.